KP integrability of non-perturbative differentials: Proofs

 The proofs are based on the graphical formula for $\omega^{\np}_n$ proposed in~\cite{BorEyn-knots}.
 More precisely, in~\cite{BorEyn-knots} the authors give graphical formulas for the non-perturbative connected $n|n$ half-differentials $\Omega^\np_n$, and we further specialize them here in order to deal with $\omega^\np_n$ and $\cW^\np_n$.

-In the rest of this section we use a variety of (different!) graphs that share a lot of common features.
+In the rest of this section, as well as in the next section, we use a variety of (different!) graphs that share a lot of common features.
 In each formula below we define a set $G_\star$ of 3-level graphs $\Gamma$ with some additional structure, and the common grounds are the following: